dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 ## Prevent module from closing
 // Chapter about using the Dialog to save and close

-## Version Management
-To change the version, set the property `workbenchfx.version` in the parent `pom.xml` file to the next version.
-Then, run: `mvn process-resources`
-It will then automatically proceed by updating all versions in all pom files automatically.

-## Automated Release Binaries
-// Chapter about automated release binaries

 ## Team
 - Marco Sanfratello